geonetwork/core-geonetwork/docs/manual/docs/maintainer-guide/production-use/index.md

 ## Scaling

 GeoNetwork currently has challenges to be set up in a load balanced/fail over configuration.
 The search index is stored in memory and will not be aware of changes on records done in other nodes.
 An option to optimise this is introducing a master-minion model; modifications are done in master, minion harvest master at intervals.
 Each minion will have a local database.
-Typical aspects stored in the database, like groups, settings, user feedback and search statistics will not be synchronised between nodes.
+Typical aspects stored in the database, like groups, settings and user feedback will not be synchronised between nodes.
 The data folder can be shared between nodes by using a network share.

 ## GeoNetwork and Docker